-5 days to enjoy 4 fantastic West Coast Islands including the islands of Mull, Iona and Staffa and the romantic beauty of the Isle of Skye.
-Highlights also include Loch Lomond National Park, Eilean Donan Castle, Glencoe and Loch Ness for a great sample of the best of Scotland.
-Departs Mondays and Thursdays during the summer months.
+5 days to enjoy Mull, Iona, Staffa and the Isle of Skye.
+Also includes Loch Lomond, Eilean Donan Castle, Glencoe and Loch Ness for the best of Scotland.
+Mondays, Wednesdays & Saturday during the summer months.
+Accommodation included.

 Day 1 - Edinburgh to oban